-Some of the noteworthy people buried at Oakdale Memorial Gardens, among them are distinguished soldiers that are buried elsewhere in the cemetery.
+Some of the noteworthy people buried at Oakdale Memorial Gardens.

 Addison Hiatt Sanders (September 13, 1823 – November 7, 1912) was a newspaper editor who j- oined the Union Army during the American Civil War.
 He became a Brevet Brigadier General before b the war was over, and went on to become the Secretary of the Montana Territory.

 Count Nicholas Fejervary (May 27, 1811, - Sep.
 19, 1895) was a Hungarian nobleman who came to Davenport as a refugee in 1853 following the failure of an insurrection in his native Hungary.
 Davenport's Fejervary Park was the site of his estate.He chose the location for his home because the steep bluffs with a view of the Mississippi River reminded him of his home on the Danube River.
 The house, which was on the site at the time the property was given to the city by Celestine Fejérváry, a daughter of Nicholas, is now gone.
 All that remains of the buildings is a carriage barn.
 A municipal zoo was added to the park in 1909.
 It became known as Mother Goose Land.